Perinatology.com Calculator

 Calculator outputCurrent source familyHow it is used

-Hadlock EFWHadlock 1985 / 1991Calculated from biometry using the selected Hadlock formula and compared with the published in utero weight standard.
+Hadlock EFW percentile / median-equivalent GAHadlock 1985 / 1991Calculated from biometry using the selected Hadlock formula and compared with the published in utero weight standard.
+Median-equivalent GA is displayed as a descriptive weight-age equivalent, not as a redating recommendation.

 Umbilical artery PIINTERGROWTH-21st / Drukker 2020Used for gestational-age centile and z-score support and integrated FGR prompts.
-In this build, UA S/D uses the exact published INTERGROWTH-21st equation for skewness, mean, and coefficient of variation.
+UA S/D uses the exact published INTERGROWTH-21st equation for skewness, mean, and coefficient of variation.

 MCA PI / CPRBaschat & Gembruch 2003Used as supportive redistribution markers rather than primary delivery triggers.